 Taking images and videos for Social Media

-When taking pictures it is best to obtain the consent of those you are photographing before taking the picture and before posting the picture.
+When taking pictures you need the verbal consent (at a minimum) of those you are photographing/taping.
 You should

 - let the person know who you are